Port workers seek renewal of expired terminal concession licenses - Businessday NG

 This, he said, is necessary to enhance opportunities and harness the immense benefits in the sector.

-Earlier, Eugene Agha, president of SCAN, said that Nigeria was on its way to optimise the benefits of its abundant ocean endowments with the creation of a separate ministry of Marine and Blue Economy for the sector.
+Earlier, Eugene Agha, president of SCAN, said Nigeria is on its way to optimise the benefits of its abundant ocean endowments with the creation of a separate ministry of Marine and Blue Economy for the sector.

 Already, he said, both government and private sector stakeholders are repositioning to make the most of this reality.